Threats to Professional Licensure: State List

 HB 760 - The Regulatory Reform Act of 2015 provides further regulatory relief to citizens by providing various administrative reforms by eliminating certain unnecessary or outdated statutes and regulations and modernizing regulations.
 This measure would also direct the Joint Legislative Administrative Procedure Oversight Committee (APO) to review the recommendations contained in the Program Evaluation Division report, entitled "Occupational Licensing Agencies Should Not be Centralized, but Stronger Oversight is Needed", to determine how to improve oversight of occupational licensing boards.

-NSPE contacted the Nebraska Society of Professional Engineers regarding this threatening piece of legislation.
-NSPE will continue to work with the Nebraska Society of Professional Engineers in the 2018 Legislative Session.
+NSPE contacted and worked directly alongside the Nebraska Society of Professional Engineers regarding this threatening piece of legislation.

 This measure establishes that all individuals should be permitted to enter any profession or occupation unless there is a demonstrated need for the state to protect the interests of the public by restricting entry into the profession or occupation.
 If such a need is identified, the form of regulation adopted by the state shall be the least restrictive form of regulation necessary to protect the public interest.